fatiqueos/Minecraft_Bedrock_Crack/README.md

 ## Usage

 1. **Run as an Administrator**
-   - Right click on the file and select “Run as administrator”.
+   - Right click on the Crack.bat File and “Run as administrator”.
-   - If that doesn't work, right click on the folder and select “Take Ownership” and try again.

 2. **Options**
    - When the script is run, the following menu of options is shown: